parsampsh/adminx/doc/01_menu_links_and_pages.md

 # Admin panel menu links and pages
-you can add links and custom pages to the admin panel sidebar.
+You can add links and custom pages in the admin panel sidebar.

 ## Links
-to add the links, use `add_link` method.
+To add the links, use `add_link` method.

 ```php
 $admin->add_link('Title of the link', '<link>');